return42/fspath/docs/slides/index.rst

                            os.path.dirname(__file__)
                            , os.path.pardir))

-   and all that blody stuff? do you think this ..
+   and all that bloody stuff? do you think this ..

    .. rv_code::
       :class: python

       parent_dir = FSPath(__file__).DIRNAME.ABSPATH / '..'

-   is much readable .. than continue.
+   is much more readable .. than continue.

 .. revealjs:: install